 Students will be introduced to the concepts and theories of geographical information systems.
 This course and program are not about learning any one piece of software or software training.
-Course emphasis is on creation, visualization and analysis of geographically referenced data.
+Course emphasis is on creation, visualization and analysis of geog

 GEO 366 Illicit and Illegal Geographies (3 Credits)